I wrote this book because of my experience that many people who were abused, neglected, or otherwise given less-than-adequate…

 Subversive Dialogues represented my desire to create a true theoretical foundation for feminist therapy, which had been developing from…

 Laura S. Brown is a clinical and forensic psychologist in independent practice in Seattle, Washington.
-A writer and speaker on feminist therapy theory and practice, she offers workshops and trainings to professionals and the public on such topics as trauma treatment, cultural competence, psychological assessment, and ethics.
-She is also the founder and Director of the Fremont Community Therapy Project, a low-fee psychotherapy training clinic in Seattle.
+A speaker and author on feminist therapy theory and practice, she offers workshops and trainings to professionals and the public on such topics as trauma treatment, cultural competence, psychological assessment, and ethics.

 Upcoming talks and workshops